What’s a Renewable Energy Park?

 - Be a single lane wide and be constructed from steel and pre-cast concrete

-The bridge will not stop recreational vehicles accessing Robbins Passage from Robbins Island Road.
-The concrete and rock ramp at the end of Robbins Island Road will be low in profile to allow vehicles to drive east or west at low tide.
+The bridge will not stop recreational vehicles and pedestrians accessing Robbins Passage from Robbins Island Road.
+The concrete and rock ramp at the end of Robbins Island Road will be low in profile to allow vehicles to drive east or west at low tide

 What kind of transmission line will the project require and where will it go?

-A transmission line will connect the renewable energy parks to the Tasmanian transmission network.
-Planning with TasNetworks has started, including exploring a potential route.
+A transmission line will connect the Renewable Energy Parks to the Tasmanian electricity network.

 Our current plan for the transmission line includes:

-- Cables embedded into the bridge to move electricity from Robbins Island to mainland Tasmania
+- Cables laid in the bridge from Robbins Island to mainland Tasmania

 - Cables connect to an overhead transmission line that continues to Hampshire via Jim’s Plain